 One of the most important step in the adoption process for any prospective parent is the creation of an adoptive parent profile.
-This document is essential to create a successful match with a birth mother who is considering placing her child for adoption.
+This document is essential to create a successful connection with a birth mother who is considering placing her child for adoption.
 This means that your adoptive parent profile needs to be created in a way which is compelling and true.

-With this in mind, in this article, we will take a close look at the adoptive parent profile and learn some pro tips to ensure your profile stands out from the crowd and increases your chances of being matched for adoption.
+With this in mind, in this article, we will take a close look at the adoptive parent profile and learn some pro tips to ensure your profile stands out from the crowd and increases your chances of being connected for adoption.

 What is an adoptive parent profile?

 An adoptive parent profile is sometimes called a “Dear birth mother” letter.
 This document is essential in the domestic adoption processes.
 It is created by the adoptive parents so that a birth mother can get to know you.
 It’s like a first date to get to know you on paper.
 The document needs to introduce you, your family, your lifestyle, your interests, as well as your thoughts and feelings on parenting and adoption.
 The profile is usually around 1500 words and should include photos and also create an emotional connection between you and the birth mother.
-By the time she’s finished reading and viewing your profile, she will know if you match her goals.
+By the time she’s finished reading and viewing your profile, she will know if you share her goals.

 Key Points to Consider